Lithium-ion battery: Lifespan

-Over their lifespan batteries degrade gradually leading to reduced capacity (and, in some cases, lower operating cell voltage) due to a variety of chemical and mechanical changes to the electrodes.
+Over their lifespan, batteries degrade gradually leading to reduced cyclable charge (a.k.a.
+Ah capacity) and increased resistance (the latter translates into a lower operating cell voltage).

-Several degradation processes occur in lithium-ion batteries, some during cycling, some during storage, and some all the time: Degradation is strongly temperature-dependent: degradation at room temperature is minimal but increases for batteries stored or used in hot or cold environments.
+Several degradation processes occur in lithium-ion batteries, some during cycling, some during storage, and some all the time: Degradation is strongly temperature-dependent: degradation at room temperature is minimal but increases for batteries stored or used in high temperature (usually > 35 °C) or low temperature (usually < 5 °C) environments.
+Also, battery life in room temperature is maximal.
 High charge levels also hasten capacity loss.
+Frequent charge to > 90% and discharge to < 10% may also hasten capacity loss.
+Keeping the li-ion battery status to about 60% to 80% can reduce the capacity loss.

-In a paywalled study, scientists provided 3D imaging and model analysis to reveal main causes, mechanics, and potential mitigations of the problematic degradation of the batteries over charge cycles.
+In a study, scientists provided 3D imaging and model analysis to reveal main causes, mechanics, and potential mitigations of the problematic degradation of the batteries over charge cycles.
 They found "[p]article cracking increases and contact loss between particles and carbon-binder domain are observed to correlate with the cell degradation" and indicates that "the reaction heterogeneity within the thick cathode caused by the unbalanced electron conduction is the main cause of the battery degradation over cycling".

-Some of the most prominent mechanisms include:
+The most common degradation mechanisms in lithium-ion batteries include: